-The impact of changes in an action plan or deadline is inconsistently documented and communicated to actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.
+The impact of changes in an action plan or deadline is inconsistently documented and communicated to that accomplishments are publicly celebrated and project challenges are open for input from a wide variety of sources.

+Unsatisfactory: Leader's actions or impact of leader's actions relevant to this indicator are minimal or are not occurring, or are having an adverse impact.

-There is little or no evidence of time, task or project management focused on goals, resources, timelines, and results. that accomplishments are publicly celebrated and project challenges are open for input from a wide variety of sources.
-Task and project management and tracking of deadlines are routinely monitored with an emphasis of issues related to instruction and faculty development. people within the organization.
+There is little or no evidence of time, task or project management focused on goals, resources, timelines, and results.